Who needs what? Women's World Cup permutations

 Nigeria and Canada will both qualify for the round of 16 if they avoid defeat.
 The Nigerians currently top the group on goals scored, which could prove the deciding factor if both they and the Canadians win their final group games.

-Australia either must beat Canada, or draw and hope Nigeria suffer a two-goal defeat to Republic of Ireland, in order to avoid an ignominious first-round exit on home soil.
-The Matildas have not gone out in the group stage since 2003.
+Australia either must beat Canada, or draw and hope Nigeria suffer a two-goal defeat to Republic of Ireland.
+They could progress with a draw if Nigeria lose by one, but only if they score more goals than the Nigerians in their respective final matches.

+Australia are aiming to avoid an ignominious first-round exit on home soil, joining New Zealand as the first hosts to exit the World Cup in the group stage.
+The Matildas have not gone out in the first round since 2003.

 Republic of Ireland are already eliminated, but will seek a first Women's World Cup win against Nigeria.